 What are Tasks?

 Project management is all about task and process management.
-A task in a project may be defined as an action with a specific accomplishment in one stage of the process.
-Tasks are everywhere in a business; they are steps that need to be executed for the process to function as designed.
+A task management in a project may be defined as an action with a specific accomplishment in one stage of the process.
+Tasks are everywhere in a business; they are steps that need to be executed for the process analysis to function as designed.

 In computer programming, a task may be defined as a unit of work being executed.
 A task is a sub-part of a job.
 Several tasks together form a job.
 A task may be referred to as a thread sometimes.